Prevalence, clinical and epidemiological characteristics of acne, and morphofunctional properties of the skin in patients aged 18–25 years

 ORCID iD: 0009-0005-1705-0156

-- Сlinical recommendations.
+- Clinical recommendations.
 Acne vulgar.
-Edited by the Russian Society of Dermatovenerologists and Cosmetologists - Moscow: 2020. - P. 4 - 33.
+Russian Society of Dermatovenerologists and Cosmetologists; 2020.
+33 p.
+(In Russ.)

 - Demina OM.
 Time course of changes in the indicators of phagocytosis and cell growth factors in patients with acne vulgaris during.
-Russian Journal of Clinical Dermatology and Venereology.
-2013;11(3):23 29.
-(In Russ.)
+Russian journal of Clinical dermatology and venereology.
+2013;11(3):23–29.
+EDN: QYNPUV

 Supplementary files